Career Advice

 Product Owner

-There is only one Product Owner per Scrum team, who is accountable for the work required.
-They are knowledgeable about the product and business requirements, and accountable for maximising the value of the work generated by the Scrum team.
+There is only one Product Owner per Scrum team, who is accountable for the Product.
+They are knowledgeable about the product and business requirements and accountable for maximising the value of the work generated by the Scrum team.
 The Product Owner articulates the intent by having a clear product goal that is communicated with the Scrum team.

 Scrum Master

-The Scrum Master plays the role of a coach, mentor and leader to those within the Scrum Team, and is responsible for the promotion of Scrum within the wider organisation.
-They ensure that individuals internal and external to the team understand the theory behind Scrum, best practises, rules and Scrum values.
+The Scrum Master is a true leader to those within the Scrum Team and is accountable for the Scrum team’s effectiveness and for the promotion of Scrum within the wider organisation.
+They ensure that individuals internal and external to the team understand the theory behind Scrum, best practices and Scrum values.

 The Scrum Master has two accountabilities:

-1. Enacting scrum as per the Scrum guide
+1. Enacting scrum as defined in the Scrum guide

 1. Maximising the effectiveness of the Scrum team